NodeJsMadrid/talks/README.md

 ## English

-We are actively seeking introductory talks to Node.js, about half an hour long.
+At Node.js Madrid we are actively seeking introductory talks to Node.js, about half an hour long.
 No matter gender, age, origin or condition.
 Send yours *now*!